 According to Daniel Storm, and his research colleagues from Southern Illinois University, an estimated 10 million people were added to exurbia in the United States during the 1990s.
-This is considerably more than were added to urban, suburban,
+This is considerably more than were added to urban, suburban, or rural areas.

 In contrast to suburban landscapes, where wildlife habitat occurs in patches, human dwellings in exurbia tend to be more interspersed throughout wildlife habitat.
 In other words, the larger lots and areas of native vegetation between human dwellings makes ideal deer habitat, helps contribute to deer overpopulation, leads to increased human-deer conflicts, and makes deer herd management difficult.

 Although the ecology and management of deer living in urban and suburban environments have been extensively studied, until recently, little was known about deer behavior and population dynamics in exurbia.
 Research conducted by Storm and his group in southeastern Illinois, as well as that by Auburn University scientists Sarah Saalfeld and Stephen Ditchkoff, in Alabama, have shed new light on how whitetails cope with humans in this highly diversified environment.

 The basic goal of these investigations was to provide wildlife managers with critical information necessary to manage whitetail populations in exurban settings — where humans are encroaching upon deer in their natural habitat.

 Home Range Size In southeastern Illinois, the group led by Storm radio-tracked